-Bendekayi Palya/ Bhindi masala is a healthy and tasty curry made from bhindi or okra.
-Chopped bhindi is sauteed first in oil (on high flame) to remove the slimy substance and then seasoned with spices, onion, and tomato that comes together to make a delicious curry.
-Generally, bhindi masala is a great curry to eat with wheat chapatis or rotis.
-Nevertheless, it tastes good as a side dish with rice – sambar or rice – dal.
+Bendekayi Palya/ Bhindi masala is a healthy and tasty vegetable curry made using lady’s finger or okra.
+This recipe is simple where the chopped okra is first sauteed in oil (on high flame) to remove the slimy substance and then cooked with onion, tomato, and spices coming together to make a delicious curry.
+Bendekayi palya tastes great with wheat chapatis or rotis.
+However, one can have it as a side dish with rice and sambar or rice and dal also.
+Continue reading to know how to make yummy Bendekayi palya.

 Prep time: 10 minutes